 How Programmatic Advertising Works

 As advertising evolved over the many milestones, programmatic techniques have taken the lead.
 Nowadays, a programmatic auction occurs, in which advertising inventory is bought and sold digitally on a per-impression basis.
 This is called real-time bidding (RTB).
 In a demand-side platform (DSP), an advertiser bids on a user impression based on their targeted audience segments.
-If won, the advertiser’s campaign immediately displays on the publisher’s site or ad-network platform.
+If won, the advertiser’s campaign immediately displays on the publisher’s site or ad network platform.

-DSP’s allow advertisers to manage and optimize based on their perfect audience(s).
+DSPs allow advertisers to manage and optimize based on their perfect audience(s).
 This can include certain demographics, user behaviors, and locations.
 Rather than spending money to advertise on a single platform or site, AI machines allow advertisers to choose where to place a specific campaign at a specific time for optimal user reach.

 CTV media and OTT advertising companies are major players in the world of programmatic advertising.
 This is because this form of advertising has offered such platforms a means of connecting with only engaged customers and thus maximizing all efforts put forth in the advert.
 With the outbreak of the coronavirus, more and more people have turned to online consumption.

 Many ask about the differences between OTT vs CTV, but CTV vs OTT tend to intertwine and act as a team.
 This has offered a perfect chance for OTT and CTV streaming platforms to target a wide variety of consumers.
-For example, in 2020 alone, people have spent 92% more time on Netflix as a result of quarantine.
+For example, in 2020 alone, people spent 92% more time on Netflix as a result of quarantine.
 To stay afloat, businesses must find ways to maximize advertising efforts by targeting as many people as possible.
-In getting users where they now spend time most, Connected TV programmatic advertising and OTT advertising have become game-changers.
+In getting users where they now spend the time most, Connected TV programmatic advertising and OTT advertising have become game-changers.

 In the late 2000s, there was an explosive surge in the purchasing of CTV media.
-By the end of the 2010s, the CTV ad spend scene saw massive growth by about 330%.
-As the CTV advertising grew so did the emergence of Connected TV companies trying to claim the spotlight.
+By the end of the 2010s, the CTV ad spend scene saw massive growth of about 330%.
+As CTV advertising grew so did the emergence of Connected TV companies trying to claim the spotlight.
 The industry has only grown ever since.